Gifts and invitations

 Guiding Principles

-Any employee or third-party representative of the Group is prohibited from accepting a gift, invitation or any other advantage that could affect their judgment, impartiality or independence and cause them not to act in the best interests of the group.
+As a result, any employee or third-party representative of the Group is prohibited from accepting a gift, invitation or any other advantage that could affect their judgment, impartiality or independence and cause them not to act in the best interests of the group.

 Each employee or third-party representative must adhere to the Group gifts and invitations policy as well as any Region (or other) applicable policy.